InvirganceOpenSource/convirgance-web/README.md

 The ```schema``` and ```data``` properties are optional.
 If provided, these files will be pulled from the classpath (i.e. ```src/main/resources```) and executed in the database on startup.
 This is primarily for demo and self-contained applications.

 Try to avoid picking a JNDI name that is already in use.
-Whatever you set here you will be able to use in your Spring XML configuration files.
+Whatever you set here you will be able to use in your Wiring XML configuration files.

 ## Documentation